 Solid colors are more slimming than prints.
 Dark colors hide pounds more than light/bright colors but don’t think that black is your only choice.
 If black washes you out, try another dark neutral like navy.
 It’s just as slimming but more lively.

 2. Choose Soft, High-Quality Fabrics

 When your body is curvy, soft, flowing, stretchy fabrics that follow your figure are more flattering than stiff, crisp fabrics which add bulk.
 Take a look at these plus-size jumpsuits below that drape the body beautifully!

 3. Define Your Waist

 If you try to wear a jumpsuit without somehow defining your waist (especially a loose, flowy type of jumpsuit), you are going to look like you are wearing a big garbage bag.
-You need to whittle your middle to create more of an hourglass shape, and the best way to do this is by 1) choosing a jumpsuit that has a definite waistline or 2) belting your middle in a tasteful, but not a tight way.
-The most flattering style of jumpsuit cinches in just above your natural waistline, instead of right at it.
+It would help if you whittled your middle to create more of an hourglass shape, and the best way to do this is by 1) choosing a jumpsuit that has a definite waistline or 2) belting your middle in a tasteful but not tight way.
+The most flattering style of jumpsuit cinches in just above your natural waistline instead of right at it.

 4. Flatten Your Tummy